 Loss of private rented accommodation continues to be the main reason for homelessness for those that we accept a statutory duty for.
-However there the rise in parents asked to leave and violent relationship breakdown as a reason for homelessness and these are a concern.
-For the latter there are limits to how and when we might have been able to intervene earlier and a close look at the decisions in these cases show almost no opportunity where we could have avoided the need for an emergency presentation However for those asked to leave the parental home it may be that we are missing opportunities to resolve issues earlier.
-This category doesn't just include young people being asked to leave the family home it also covers those situations where adult children, and often with their children, are asked to leave.
+However there was a rise in 'parents asked to leave' and 'violent relationship breakdown' as reasons for homelessness.
+For these cases there are no simple early intervention indicators.
+The former category doesn't just include young people being asked to leave the family home it also covers those situations where adult children, and often with their children, are asked to leave.
 We will look closely at whether there is more we can do to identify those households that are under pressure in this way.
-The development of the Active Inclusion offer for example to our partners in health is one way in which we would seek to harness the skills that their staff have to identify issues and help them with referral routes to advice and support before there is a relationship breakdown leading to a crisis presentation.
+The development of the Active Inclusion 'offer' helps to facilitate partners to identify issues and helps them with referral routes to advice and support to help prevent homelessness.

-modation

-Statutory use temporary 2014-15 Q4 Q1 Q2 Q3 Q4
+Statutory use temporary accommodation 2014-15 Q2 15-16 Q3 15-16 Q4 15-16

-accommodation 14-15 15-16 15-16 15-16 15-16

 Cherry Tree View (CTV) 181 48 55

 Other accommodation 138 36 44

 Domestic violence refuges 19 4 6

 Other Cherry Tree View placements 84 15 14